College of Pharmacy Alumni

 Help us keep up with you when you move!

-The Texas A&M Irma Lerma Rangel School of Pharmacy has helped prepare graduates for a wide range of career opportunities in the health care fields of today and tomorrow.
+The Texas A&M Irma Lerma Rangel College of Pharmacy has helped prepare graduates for a wide range of career opportunities in the health care fields of today and tomorrow.
 From retail pharmacies, hospital pharmacies and clinical pharmacy practice to pharmaceutical research, academia and government agencies, our graduates are all members of the Texas A&M Health Science Center family and the Aggie Network.
 They’ve excelled in their fields of study and provided a lasting impact in their communities through service and outreach to others.

 Here’s what some of our graduates have to say about their time at the College: